 We regulate the private rented sector to ensure that accommodation provided contains no serious hazards under the Housing Health & Safety Rating System.
 We visit properties following requests for advice by tenants, complaints from members of the public or third parties to ensure that properties meet the minimum requirements e.g. heating, hot water, electrics.

 If during a visit to your property a defect is identified you will be informed what the defect is and what action is needed to resolve it.
-In most cases landlords will carry out repairs in a reasonable time, however when this does not happen we can serve notices and in some cases carry out the work, charge you for our costs or take forward a prosecution.
+In most cases landlords will carry out repairs in a reasonable time, however when this does not happen we can serve notices and in some cases carry out the work, charge the landlord for our costs or take forward a prosecution or fine.
 For more information read the Housing Standards Booklet and the Housing Health & Safety Rating System leaflet.

 If your property contains a gas appliance you need to obtain a gas safety certificate from a gas safe registered contractor.
 The certificate must be obtained every 12 months and given to your tenant within one month.
 You are also required to ensure that the electrical installation is kept in good order and any furniture or furnishing provided meets the required fire safety standards.